Get

 bombay cat

-The Bombay cat is a rare feline that looks like a tiny black panther.
+The Bombay cat is a generally uncommon feline cat breed that looks like a tiny black panther.
 However, they are domesticated cats and have no wildness in them.
 Bombay cats are the next best thing for pet owners who love big cats and wish they could own a wild black panther.
 They are sleek, black, adorable, and much less dangerous than owning a panther.

 With its copper eyes and short black hair, it looks like a black leopard, and since it gets its name from the Indian city of Bombay, it fits.
-This gorgeous cat makes a great pet and is quite popular but rare.
+This gorgeous cat makes a great pet and is relatively uncommon compared to popular breeds.
 However, just how rare is the Bombay cat?
 In fact, Bombay cats are quite rare since there are not a lot of certified breeders in the US.
 Let’s dive into this rare cat breed.

 divider cats oct 2024